dekoning-lab/ezmap/README.md

   - Small number of dependecies

 ### Dependecies
-Because VMAP was designed to limit the number dependencies it runs using only Python3 and a select few required modules.
+VMAP was designed to limit the number dependencies, it runs using only Python3 and a select few required modules.

 - Python3
 - [NumPy & SciPy](http://docs.scipy.org/doc/)
 - [Biopython](http://biopython.org)

 #### Programs Used by VMAP
-VMAP uses and number of pieces of free open source software to allow for it to generate all that it does.
+VMAP uses a number of free open source software to allow to generate results.

 - [PRINSEQ](http://prinseq.sourceforge.net)
 - [Bowtie 2](http://bowtie-bio.sourceforge.net)